 It was after WW II that the club moved west of town to the vacated Pocatello Airport grounds just across the frontage road from the former FMC site.
 The club enjoyed many years there while hosting several large registered shoots.
 The club made its final move to its current location on the grounds of the Pocatello Army Air Base know today as the Pocatello Municipal Airport.
 Once again, a club house approximately the size of the south Pocatello location was built along with the first 4 trap houses.
 This time it was a single story structure that had an office, a restroom and provisions for future expansion.
 With the sport continuing to grow, the need for a larger clubhouse, additional traps, and a camping area was unavoidable.
 In the early 80's the building was expanded, giving the club a 2800 square foot clubhouse.
 This new addition added a full kitchen, a large dining room, more bathrooms, a storage room and a new office location.
 Along with the clubhouse expansion came the addition of 5 more trap houses and the beginning of the now 83 space camping area.
 In the mid 90's, the club again expanded its facilities to include a new covered patio area, 4 more traps, and a skeet range.

 The club is open year around on Sundays from 1 PM until dusk.
-Check out our events page for upcoming shoots scheduled for the fall of 2017.
+Check out our events page for upcoming shoots.